geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 But great.
 So we have a driver that works on both 300 and 350.
 We can unload the stuff?

 ##### **Geohot** [[00:28:20](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1700)]
 Yeah.
 Is it better or worse?
-I'll...
+I'll..

 ##### **Nimlgen** [[00:28:28](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1708)]
 I mean, the main issue we had is the stability with the AMD GPU driver.
 I mean, the main issue we had is the stability with the AMD GPU driver.
 So yeah, I just need some time to validate these on AMS.
-But yeah, I mean...
-And although the warm...
+But yeah, I mean..
+And although the warm..

 ##### **Geohot** [[00:28:42](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1722)]
 The warm reset stuff is fixed?

 ##### **Geohot** [[00:28:45](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1725)]
 Yeah.
 Great.
 Cool.
 Yeah.
-No, I mean, it's...
+No, I mean, it's..

 ##### **Geohot** [[00:28:56](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1736)]
 It's nice that when we hit bugs on this, we'll be able to actually debug them.
 I'm not familiar with what specifically is the AQL problem.
 You're saying that it's not syncing across the XCCs?
 Like if there's a cache that's not being validated?

 ##### **Nimlgen** [[00:29:11](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1751)]
 Yeah, that also was fixed.
 Yeah.
-Not the cache, but...
+Not the cache, but..
 Actually, I don't know.
 There is something inside the GPU actually to sync these XCCs.
-And...
+And..

 ##### **Geohot** [[00:29:22](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1762)]
 I still haven't found this.
 I looked quite a bit, too.

 ##### **Nimlgen** [[00:29:27](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1767)]
 Yeah.
-So...
+So..
 Actually, I don't know.
 I just tried to reset a lot of different parts of the GPU.
-But actually, the issue is that if you just run some compute on the queue...
+But actually, the issue is that if you just run some compute on the queue..
 So I don't know.
 Maybe there is some counter inside on the GPU.
-So actually, if you just reupload the queue and you just start running it from the beginning, it will not sync like the same amount of compute you've run the previous...
+So actually, if you just reupload the queue and you just start running it from the beginning, it will not sync like the same amount of compute you've run the previous..
 Like the previous time.

 ##### **Chenyu** [[00:29:59](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1799)]
 Yeah.